 2. Once malware has breached a device, an attacker can install software to process all of the victim’s information.

 A denial-of-service attack floods systems, servers, or networks with traffic to exhaust resources and bandwidth.
 As a result, the system is unable to fulfill legitimate requests.
 Attackers can also use multiple compromised devices to launch this attack.
 This is known as a distributed-denial-of-service (DDoS) attack.

 A Structured Query Language (SQL) injection occurs when an attacker inserts malicious code into a server that uses SQL and forces the server to reveal information it normally would not.
 An attacker could carry out a SQL injection simply by submitting malicious code into a vulnerable website search box.

 Learn how to defend against SQL injection attacks.

 A zero-day exploit hits after a network vulnerability is announced but before a patch or solution is implemented.
 Attackers target the disclosed vulnerability during this window of time.
-Zero-day vulnerability threat detectionrequires constant awareness.
+Zero-day vulnerability threat detection requires constant awareness.

-DNS tunneling uses the DNS protocol to communicate non-DNS traffic over port 53.
+DNS tunneling utilises the DNS protocol to communicate non-DNS traffic over port 53.
 It sends HTTP and other protocol traffic over DNS.
-There are various, legitimate reasons to use DNS tunneling.
+There are various, legitimate reasons to utilise DNS tunneling.
 However, there are also malicious reasons to use DNS Tunneling VPN services.
 They can be used to disguise outbound traffic as DNS, concealing data that is typically shared through an internet connection.
 For malicious use, DNS requests are manipulated to exfiltrate data from a compromised system to the attacker’s infrastructure.
 It can also be used for command and control callbacks from the attacker’s infrastructure to a compromised system.